scratchfoundation/scratch-semantic-release-config/README.md

 ### GitHub workflows

 If you're [configuring a GitHub workflow](https://help.github.com/en/articles/configuring-a-workflow) you might want to do a test build matrix first and then publish only if those tests succeed across all environments.
-The following will do just that, immediately after something is merged into `master`.
+The following will do just that, immediately after something is merged into `main`.

 ```yml
 name: Node CI